RolakeAnifowose/redcloud/README.md

 This document outlines the implementation of a "hello world" microservice using Nginx as a reverse proxy, containerized with Docker, and deployed to AWS Fargate.

 ## Summary
-This project utilizes GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD) to automatically build, push, and deploy containerized services (Flask and Nginx) to AWS Fargate via Amazon ECS.
-The pipeline triggers on every push to the master branch and is responsible for building Docker images, pushing them to Amazon ECR, and updating the ECS service.
+This project utilizes GitHub Actions for continuous integration and deployment to automatically build, push, and deploy containerized services (Flask and Nginx) to AWS Fargate via Amazon ECS.
+The pipeline gets triggered on every push to the master branch and is responsible for building Docker images, pushing them to Amazon ECR, and updating the ECS service.

 ## Features
 - **Microservice Architecture**: The application responds to HTTPS requests with a simple "Hello World" message, demonstrating the ability to serve basic content over HTTP.